 Anticipating this need, The Fraser Institute began developing an objective non-profit performance evaluation system in 1997.
 With the vision and support of the Donner Canadian Foundation, this system became the basis of the selection process for the annual Donner Canadian Foundation Awards.
-Between 1998 and 2010, non-profit organizations from all 10 provinces and 2 of the territories submitted 5,717 unique social service programs for evaluation in the Donner Awards Program.
+Between 1998 and 2012, non-profit organizations from all 10 provinces and 3 territories submitted 6,862 unique social service programs for evaluation in the Donner Awards Program.